isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 Joshua communicates his feelings of pain, admiration, and empowerment in his own unique way.

-Joshua Loper’s indirect characterizations make sense in the journal of a cowboy.
+Joshua Loper’s indirect descriptions make sense in the journal of a cowboy.
 He doesn’t say exactly how he feels about people like his father, Captain Hunter, or his friend, Isaiah, but he gives examples and descriptions that imply his feelings.
-Joshua implies that he *trusts* his father, feels *uncomfortable* around Captain Hunter, and becomes *angry* with Isaiah, all without the use of those words.
+Joshua implies that he feels _confident_ in his father, initially feels _uncomfortable_ around Captain Hunter, and at one point, becomes _angry_ with Isaiah, all without the use of those words.
 Joshua’s use of idioms, that reflect the 19th century American West, also fit within the context of the novel.
-The idioms that Mr. Muhlen, Chubb, and Captain Hunter use when they speak to Joshua reveal a good deal of information.
-They highlight the opinions of Mr. Muhlen, Chubb, and Captain Hunter, and also how they view Joshua specifically.
-The idioms show the cowboys communicate with each other indirectly as well.
-Mr. Muhlen never says, “be careful,” Chubb does not say, “I’m tired,” or “I’m not interested in your questions, Joshua.”
-Similarly, Captain Hunter does not tell Joshua, “stay humble.”
+Mr. Muhlen never says, "be careful," and Chubb does not say, "Be quiet."
+Similarly, Captain Hunter does not tell Joshua, "stay humble."
 Instead, Mr. Muhlen and the cowboys express their feelings or give Joshua advice in an indirect way.
 Finally, Joshua often avoids direct professions of his emotions, and instead uses similes couched in his experience as a cowboy to convey meaning.
-The use of indirect descriptions not only adds to the realism of *The Journal of Joshua Loper. *The language also provides readers with raw glimpses into Joshua’s world and mind, and allows readers to make their own inferences.
+The use of indirect descriptions not only adds to the realism of _The Journal of Joshua Loper_.
+The language provides readers with raw glimpses into Joshua’s world and mind, and allows readers to make their own inferences.

 ---
 References

 Myers, W.D.
-(1999). *The journal of Joshua Loper: A black cowboy*.
+(1999). _The journal of Joshua Loper: A black cowboy_.
 Scholastic.